 The Death Tax That Refuses to Die

-Inheritance Tax is often presented as a levy on the wealthy.
+Inheritance Tax is often presented as a levy on the wealthy who can easily afford to pay it.
 The reality is rather different.
 Under current rules, estates valued above £325,000 can be subject to a 40 per cent tax charge on assets above that threshold.
 In some circumstances, the threshold can rise to £500,000 when a family home is passed to children or grandchildren.
 Married couples and civil partners can also transfer unused allowances between them.

 Return to the UK’s Christian Constitution →